-Visit El Golfo de Santa Clara for your Mexican Holiday
+Visit El Golfo de Santa Clara on the Sea of Cortez

 El Golfo de Santa Clara, called El Golfo, is a small, peaceful fishing village located just 60 miles south of Yuma, Arizona.
 Expansive white beaches on the lovely Sea of Cortez host pelicans and many other shore birds.
 The area is also known for its miles of sand dunes.